-- "Interest Payment Delay" means the number of U.S. Government Securities Business Days specified in the relevant Final Terms; - "Interest Determination Date" shall be the Interest Payment Period End Date at the end of each Interest Payment Period; provided that the Interest Determination Date with respect to the final Interest Payment Period will be the SOFR Cut-Off Date; - "NY Federal Reserve" means the Federal Reserve Bank of New York; - "NY Federal Reserve's Website" means the website of the NY Federal Reserve, currently at www.newyorkfed.org, or any successor website of the NY Federal Reserve or the website of any successor administrator of SOFR; - "Reuters Page USDSOFR=" means the Reuters page designated "USDSOFR=" or any successor page or service; - "SOFR" means the rate determined by the calculation agent in respect of a U.S. Government Securities Business Day, in accordance with the following provisions: - (i) the Secured Overnight Financing Rate in respect of such U.S. Government Securities Business Day that appears at approximately 3:00 p.m.
-(New York City time) (the "SOFR Determination Time") on the NY Federal Reserve's Website on such U.S. Government Securities Business Day, as such rate is reported on the Bloomberg Screen SOFRRATE Page for such U.S. Government Securities Business Day or, if no such rate is reported on the Bloomberg Screen SOFRRATE Page, then the Secured Overnight Financing Rate that is reported on the Reuters Page USDSOFR= or, if no such rate is reported on the Reuters Page USDSOFR=, then the Secured Overnight Financing Rate that appears at approximately 3:00 p.m.
-(New York City time) on the NY Federal Reserve's Website on such U.S. Government Securities Business Day (the "SOFR Screen Page"); or - (ii) if the rate specified in (i) above does not so appear and the calculation agent determines that a SOFR Transition Event has not occurred, the Secured Overnight Financing Rate published on the NY Federal Reserve's Website for the first preceding U.S. Government Securities Business Day for which the Secured Overnight Financing Rate was published on the NY Federal Reserve's Website; - "SOFR Cut-Off Date" means, unless specified as not applicable in the relevant Final Terms, in respect of an Interest Payment Period, the fourth U.S. Government Securities Business Day prior to the next occurring Interest Payment Period End Date for such Interest Payment Period (or such other number of U.S. Government Securities Business Days specified in the relevant Final Terms); and - "U.S. Government Securities Business Day" means any day except for a Saturday, Sunday or a day on which the Securities Industry and Financial Markets Association (SIFMA) recommends that the fixed income departments of its members be closed for the entire day for purposes of trading in U.S. government securities.
+"Interest Payment Period" shall have the meaning specified in the relevant Final Terms;

+"NY Federal Reserve" means the Federal Reserve Bank of New York;

+"NY Federal Reserve's Website" means the website of the NY Federal Reserve, currently at www.newyorkfed.org, or any successor website of the NY Federal Reserve or the website of any successor administrator of SOFR:

+"Reuters Page USDSOFR=" means the Reuters page designated "USDSOFR=" or any successor page or service;

+"SOFR" means the rate determined by the calculation agent in respect of a U.S. Government Securities Business Day, in accordance with the following provisions:

+- (i) the Secured Overnight Financing Rate in respect of such U.S. Government Securities Business Day that appears on the NY Federal Reserve's Website (the "SOFR Screen Page") at approximately 3:00 p.m.
+(New York City time) on such U.S. Government Securities Business Day (the "SOFR Determination Time"), of, if no such rate is reported on the SOFR Screen Page for such U.S. Government Securities Business Day, then the Secured Overnight Financing Rate that is reported on the Bloomberg Screen SOFRRATE Page at the SOFR Determination Time or, if no such rate is reported on the Bloomberg Screen SOFRRATE Page, then the Secured Overnight Financing Rate that is reported on the Reuters Page USDSOFR= at the SOFR Determination Time; or - (ii) if the rate specified in (i) above does not so appear, unless both a SOFR Transition Event and its related SOFR Replacement Date have occurred, the Secured Overnight Financing Rate published on the NY Federal Reserve's Website for the first preceding U.S. Government Securities Business Day for which the Secured Overnight Financing Rate was published on the NY Federal Reserve's Website; and - "U.S. Government Securities Business Day" means any day except for a Saturday, Sunday or a day on which the Securities Industry and Financial Markets Association (SIFMA) recommends that the fixed income departments of its members be closed for the entire day for purposes of trading in U.S. government securities.

-Notwithstanding paragraphs (a) and (b) above, if the calculation agent determines on or prior to the SOFR Determination Time, that a SOFR Transition Event and its related SOFR Replacement Date have occurred with respect to the relevant SOFR Benchmark (as defined below), then the provisions set forth in paragraph (c) (SOFR Replacement Provisions) below will apply to all determinations of the Rate of Interest for each Interest Payment Period thereafter.
+Notwithstanding paragraphs (a) and (b) above, if the Issuer or, in its sole discretion, its designee (which may be an affiliate of the Issuer), after consultation with the Issuer, determines on or prior to the SOFR Determination Time, that a SOFR Transition Event and its related SOFR Replacement Date have occurred with respect to the relevant SOFR Benchmark (as defined below), then the provisions set forth under "SOFR Replacement Provisions" below will apply to all determinations of SOFR for each Interest Payment Period thereafter.

-(c) SOFR Replacement Provisions
+SOFR Replacement Provisions